Chapter

 Phase 1: Voting Window (72 hours typical)

 When a member proposes a change - a Respect game outcome, a treasury allocation, a governance parameter adjustment - the proposal enters voting.
-Any holder of Respect can vote YES or NO. Their vote weight is their Respect balance at the block the proposal was submitted (a historical snapshot, not a live balance).
+Any holder of Respect can vote YES or NO. Their vote weight is their OG Respect balance read live at the moment they cast their vote (not a snapshot taken at proposal creation).
+This matches the OREC contract’s behavior and is why the token must be soulbound - a live-balance vote is only safe when the balance cannot be borrowed or transferred in.

 The proposer’s wallet automatically votes YES upon submission.
 This is not a conflict of interest.
 It is an assumption of good faith: if you propose something, you believe it is good.